 - A yukata summer kimono, with an obi waistband, tabi toe socks, and geta (the wooden clog-like shoes).

-- Japanese erasers.
 Even the eraser gets a cute makeover in Japan.
 You can buy rubber erasers shaped as pieces of sushi, daruma dolls, a traditional obentoo lunch box, japanese sweets, and koi fish too.

-Japanese souvenirs for women
+Best Japanese souvenirs for women

 - Foldable Sensu fans.
 Invented in Japan, and made of Japanese paper or cloth fixed to a collapsible frame of bamboo or wood, Oriental Bazaar has quite a selection.
 They also stock Uchiwa hand-held fans, perfect for anyone who feels the heat.